 Develop the Owner's Project Requirements by using the Japan District OPR template and customizing it according to this project's requirements prior to the project Charrette Conference.
 A sample OPR can be attained by request to the Japan District SEPM.
 During the charrette, coordinate with the user and installation and complete the questionnaire.
-After the Concept submittal, the third party commissioning agent will inherit the OPR document.
 Develop the Basis of Design based upon the OPR as an integrated part of the design analysis.